uber/cadence/README.md

 ### Use [Cadence CLI](https://cadenceworkflow.io/docs/cli/) to perform various tasks on Cadence server cluster

-Different options to install CLI:
+You can use the following ways to install Cadence CLI:
 * Use brew to install CLI: `brew install cadence-workflow`
 * Use docker image for CLI: `docker run --rm ubercadence/cli:<releaseVersion>`  or `docker run --rm ubercadence/cli:master ` .
 Be sure to update your image when you want to try new features: `docker pull ubercadence/cli:master `
 * Build the CLI binary yourself, check out the repo and run `make cadence` to build all tools.
 See [CONTRIBUTING](CONTRIBUTING.md) for prerequisite of make command.